 All creations (content and tools) of the “Looking Up” programme are by default published under an open CC-BY-SA licence and publicly available to anyone.
 However, in the process of creating them, we primarily have specific groups of people in mind.

-• Persons who are (potentially) activists.
+- Persons who are (potentially) activists.

 People who want to start (or deepen) their involvement in activism will be looking not only for information about who, what and where they are doing, but also for tools for action – and self-care in the emotional, intellectual and physical spheres.

-They will need both educational, artistic and informational content.
+They will need both educational, artistic and informational content. - Local or Intentional Communities.

-Communities will primarily be looking for information of direct relevance to them, including descriptions of possible actions, good practices and solutions to various problems they face.
+Communities will primarily be looking for information of direct relevance to them, including descriptions of possible actions, good practices and solutions to various problems they face. - Lobbyists.

-Lobbying activities primarily require access to data, but also an evocative presentation of this data in the form of reports, presentations and infographics.
+Lobbying activities primarily require access to data, but also an evocative presentation of this data in the form of reports, presentations and infographics. - Journalists.

-Media employees will need leads of interesting topics, cross-checking of news, and studies to refer to.
+Media employees will need leads of interesting topics, cross-checking of news, and studies to refer to. - Teachers, pupils and students.

 Learners or students will need good quality studies and analysis, as well as educational materials tailored to their school level.

-Teachers will be looking for teaching materials that are useful for lesson preparation on their chosen topic.
+Teachers will be looking for teaching materials that are useful for lesson preparation on their chosen topic. - Researchers.

 All individuals, regardless of official status, conducting desk research.
 They will want direct access to the raw data including metadata, and multi-criteria searching.